• Skip to main content

 • ½ lb high quality white chocolate, or 2 3.5 oz chocolate bars

-• 3 tbsp roasted and salted pistachios, coarsely chopped
+• 3 tablespoon roasted and salted pistachios, coarsely chopped

 Instructions